Gateshead Interchange: History

-The station replaced the former British Rail station, which closed in November 1981, with the Tyne and Wear Metro station situated around 1/4 mi to the south west of the former.
+The station replaced the former British Rail station, which closed in November 1981, with the Interchange situated around 400 m to the south west of the former station.

 The design of the station is very different from the underground stations in central Newcastle, due to the different rock structure south of the River Tyne.
 The running tunnels are square, rather than circular in cross-section, with the station excavated as a box.

+The Metro station was used by 3.202 million passengers in 2024/25, lower than the pre-pandemic figure of 3.554 million in 2018/19.